ibmdb/go_ibm_db/README.md

 ## Prerequisite

+Golang Minimum 1.12.x  and Maximum 1.14.X should be installed.
-Golang and git should be installed in your system.
+Git should be installed in your system.

 For non-windows users, GCC and tar should be present in your system.